 Step 1.
 Burn the download Spotify MP3 files to CD in iTunes.

 Step 2.
 Insert the CD into the Car CD system.

 Step 3.
 Launch the audio player and start to play songs from the CD.

 That is all for it.
-Usually there is no big experience difference on listening music through these 5 ways.
-However, the effort/energy it takes are different because not all the car stereos support all the features we mentioned Android Auto, CarPlay, AUX, Bluetooth, CD, USB etc.
+Usually, there is no big experience difference in listening to music through these 5 ways.
+Yet, the effort or energy it takes is different.
+Because not all the car stereos support all the features we noted above.

-In my opinion, if you'd like to stream music through a phone, the ways to stream Spotify music in car via Android Auto, Aux, CarPlay, FM Transmitter should be good for you.
-Else if you like to play music offline, we'd highly recommend you to copy Spoitfy music to USB drive or burn a CD.
+In my opinion, if you'd like to stream music through a phone, the ways to play Spotify in the car via Android Auto, Aux, CarPlay, or FM Transmitter.
+Else if you like to play Spotify music offline, you'd better copy Spotify music to a USB drive or burn them to a CD.

 Do you have any more questions?
-Just comment below.
+You can comment below.